trustgrid/docs/content/en/getting-started/trial/base-setup/_index.md

   - Ideally, these devices should not be able to communicate with each other directly.
 This is not a hard requirement.

-## Understand the Default Network
+## Understanding the Default Network
-To facilitate a smooth trial a default [virtual network]() is created.
-This network uses the carrier-grade NAT address space 100.64.0.0/10 and allows connectivity between all trial agents by default.
-Agents are automatically assigned IPs in this space and routes are automatically created.
+To facilitate a smooth trial a default [virtual network]({{<relref "/getting-started/basic-architecture#virtual-networks">}}) is created.
+This network uses the carrier-grade NAT address space 100.64.0.0/10 as an [IP Pool]().
+Agents are automatically assigned an IP address from this pool when they are attached to the virtual network and routes are automatically created to allow communication between agents on the same virtual network.

-## Step 1 - Setup First Agent
+## Step 1 - Setup Agents
-### Install tg-agent
+### Install First Agent
 {{< readfile file="/tutorials/agent-deploy/ubuntu2204-install.md" >}}
-### Determine agent1 IP address
+#### Determine agent1 IP address
-As part of registration each agent is automatically assigned an IP address on the Trustgrid virtual network.
+As part of registration, each agent is automatically assigned an IP address on the Trustgrid virtual network.
 We will need this IP address to confirm communication between the agents in later steps.
 1. From the console of agent1, run the below command:
   ```  text
   ip address show dev trustgrid0